The lights stay on. Mothers go home.

 Not an outside contractor.
 Someone who knows the patients by name.

 Trained.
 Certified.
+Taught entrepreneurship.
 Proud to keep their clinic running.

 • Weekly scorecards.
 Monthly reports.
 A person accountable when it matters.